mrasamny/CSCI-121-SkillBuilder2/README.md

 		</tr>
 	</tbody>
 </table>

+**HINT**: Use jshell and look at what happens when you take a negative number modulo 7.
+Then figure out what needs to be done arithmatically to map the result as in <a href="#table2">Table 2</a> above.

 <p style="background-color:pink;padding: 5px; border: 1px solid red;">
 <strong>IMPORTANT</strong>: Use the string method <code>equalsIgnoreCase</code> as explained in class.
 For example, if you have a string variable called `month` and you want to see if it is equal to "thursday", ignoring case, then